Developer Guide

 - PIVOT creates the sample file

-folder for the sample data. - The user executes a command
+test1.txtin the./referencesfolder for the sample data. - The user executes a command

-add case t:Ang Robbery
+add case t:Ang Robbery. - The

-folder will appear in the root directory and contains thepivot.json
+datafolder will appear in the root directory and contains thepivot.jsonfile with existing sample data.

 - PIVOT creates the sample file